Adapted for the Internet from:

 There is also the possibility of sending an exploratory probe to Alpha simply for scientific purposes.

-the galaxy for if eventually we’re going to die anyway?
-What difference does it make whether it is one
+expand into the galaxy for if eventually we’re going to die anyway?
+What difference does it make whether it is one million

 Okay amigos!
 Let's do it!
 Let's